konklone/tmcw.github.com/_posts/2012-06-04-the-module-pattern.md

     // You can also create functions here that are scoped
     // and use them as callbacks, and they'll have access to
     // this t object's scoped variables.
+    //
+    // Functions that aren't attached to t are just like
+    // the scoped variables above - they aren't accessible to
+    // the API user.
+This is kind of like the private keyword
+    // elsewhere
     function handler() {
         count++;
     }